Skip to main content

 Strata and commercial tree management involves the coordinated care of trees on common property and commercial developments, requiring careful balance of safety obligations, aesthetic considerations, and financial responsibilities across multiple stakeholders.
 Unlike residential tree care, these scenarios involve complex decision-making processes, shared costs, and heightened liability considerations.

-Sydney's extensive strata developments and commercial properties host significant urban forest canopy, but managing these trees requires understanding of strata legislation, commercial property obligations, insurance requirements, and collaborative decision-making processes that differ substantially from residential tree care.
+Sydney's extensive strata developments and commercial properties host significant urban forest canopy, but managing these trees requires understanding of strata legislation, commercial property obligations, insurance requirements, and collaborative decision-making processes that differ from residential tree care.

 1. Strata Schemes Management Act Requirements